akka/akka/akka-docs/src/main/paradox/additional/native-image.md

 Building native images with Akka is supported, both for local and cluster actor system applications.

 Most built-in features in Akka can be used as is, however some functionality is not available and some extension points require additional metadata for reflective access to work.
+Akka and the Akka umbrella tries to provide metadata for third party dependencies where needed and not provided by the dependency to allow applications with zero or little extra native-image metadata.

+A full sample including many of the Akka projects and build tool set up can be found in the @extref[Akka Edge Documentation](akka-edge:lightweight-deployments.html#graalvm-native-image).

 ## Unsupported features